Private, In-Home Tutoring in Mount Pleasant, South Carolina

-SchoolTutoring Academy’s tutoring programs for Mount Pleasant students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mount Pleasant, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum at Mount Pleasant schools builds in a stepwise progression that is proven to ready students for careers or for college.
 Mount Pleasant students work through the Common Core State Standards, and graduate with skills that are on par with those of international students.
 English Language Arts and Mathematics instruction form the backbone of the Common Core, and literacy and math skills are translated to other disciplines such as History and Science.